mhevery/Largo-docs/Using-Your-Site/Formatting-content.md

 ## Page Breaks

+## Embedding HTML files

+If your HTML file is self-contained -- that is, it does not require any other files to be uploaded to the server -- it is safe to upload the .html file wth the "Add Media" dialog in the post editor.
+When you have uploaded, make a note of the link listed for the file under "Attachment Display Settings".

+Create an `<iframe>` tag for your file:

+	<iframe src="LINK TO YOUR FILE" width="WIDTH" height="HEIGHT" frameborder="0"></iframe>

+Use the text editor to insert the tag in your post, then hit "Preview Changes" to make sure it works.

 ## Less Common HTML Elements

 Try them out and see what happens.
 If it's massively broken, [file an issue](https://github.com/inn/Largo/issues/new) to let us know.